 Road trip guide: Conquering Marsimik La

-Marsimik La is a high mountain pass at an elevation of 5.590m (18,339ft) above the sea level, located in northern India’s Jammu and Kashmir state.
-It’s one of the highest roads of the country.
+Marsimik La is a high mountain pass at an elevation of 5.590m (18,339ft) above sea level, located in Jammu and Kashmir state, in India.
+It’s one of the highest roads in the country.

 Marsimik La

-Set high in the Chang-Chemno Range, the road to the summit, also known as Marsimek La and Lankar La, is mostly unpaved.
-The mettle road soon turns to dust and then to rubble and this is where you need to be really careful.
+The road to the summit, also known as Marsimek La and Lankar La, is mostly unpaved.
+The metal road soon turns to dust and then to rubble, and this is where you need to be really careful.
 The rocks are large enough to severely damage your undercarriage.
 The road is not in good enough condition to permit transit by normal vehicles.
-Only 4wheel vehicles with competent driver are allowed.

 How long is the road to Marsimik La?